-The market risk management of the Group aims at building a Group-wide comprehensive management system of market risk and transaction business, effectively identifying, measuring, controlling, monitoring and reporting market risk; maintaining a competitive net interest spread and return on investment portfolio through effective market risk operation and management; balancing risk and return to further improve market competitiveness of the Bank.
+The market risk management of the Group aims at building a Group-wide comprehensive management system of market risk and investment and trading business, effectively identifying, measuring, monitoring. controlling and reporting market risk; maintaining a competitive net interest spread and return on investment portfolio through effective market risk operation and management; balancing risk and return to further improve market competitiveness of the Bank.

-The Group has constantly improved market risk management system.
+The Group has been constantly improving market risk management system.
 The Market Risk Management Department plays a leading role in daily management activities including formulating overall market risk management policies and rules, developing market risk measurement instruments, and monitoring and reporting trading market risks.
 The Asset and Liability Management Department is responsible for managing the market risk in the banking book and the total volume and structure of assets and liabilities to address structural market risks.
-The Financial Market Department is responsible for the overall management of RMB and foreign currency investment portfolios, conducting proprietary and customer-driven transactions, and implementing market risk management policies and rules.
-The Audit Department is responsible for regularly performing independent audits of the reliability and effectiveness of the processes constituting the risk management system.
+The Financial Market Department is responsible for the overall management of RMB and foreign currency investment portfolios, conducting proprietary and customer-driven transactions, and implementing corresponding market risk management policies and rules.
+The Audit Department is responsible for regularly performing independent audits of the reliability and effectiveness of the components and processes constituting the risk management system.